pivotal-cf/docs-gitlab/dependencies.html.md

 However any MySQL compatible database should work.

-The required fields to be populated are:
+The required fields to be populated are the following:

 * Database name - defaulted to `gitlabhq_production`
 * Hostname - this can be a URL or IP address
 * DB port